-Type of Record/Document Suggested Retention Periods SCHOOL-SPECIFIC RECORDS 1.
-Registration documents of school 2.
-Attendance Register 3.
-Minutes of Governors' meetings 4.
-Annual curriculum Permanent (or until closure of the school) 6 years from the last date of entry, then archive.
-6 years from date of meeting From end of year: 3 years (or 1 year for other class records: eg marks / timetables / assignments) INDIVIDUAL PUPIL RECORDS Admissions: application forms, assessments, records of decisions Examination results (external or internal) Pupil file including: a.
-Pupil reports b.
-Pupil performance records c.
-Pupil medical records Special educational needs records (to be risk assessed individually) 25 years from date of birth (or, if pupil not admitted, up to 7 years from that decision).
-7 years from pupil leaving school ALL: 25 years from date of birth (subject, where relevant, to safeguarding considerations: as any material may be relevant to potential claims it should be kept until clear direction is received from the Goddard Enquiry).
+- 1. Admissions: application forms, assessments, records of decisions - 2.
+Examination results (external or internal) - 3.
+Pupil file including: - a.
+Pupil reports - b.
+Pupil performance records - c.
+Pupil medical records - 4.
+Special educational needs records (to be risk assessed individually) - 1.
+25 years from date of birth (or, if pupil not admitted, up to 7 years from that decision). - 2.
+7 years from pupil leaving school - 3.
+ALL: 25 years from date of birth (subject, where relevant, to safeguarding considerations: as any material may be relevant to potential claims it should be kept until clear direction is received from the Goddard Enguiry). - 4.
 Date of birth plus up to 35 years (allowing for special extensions to statutory limitation period)